soliantconsulting/SoliantEntityAudit/README.md

 SoliantEntityAudit
 ==============

 An auditing module for Doctrine 2.
 Requires ZfcUser to map revisions to users.
+This module creates an entity to audit a specified target entity and tracks revisions to that target.

 About